Robertdeaton15/robrobdeaton/Deploying-on-Android.md

 * Open the references from your Nuget packages in your IDE, effectively opening Assembly Browser.
 Look for the TargetFramework, it should be something along the lines of ".NETFramework,Version=v4.5".
 If it has the substring "PCL" in it, you'll need to use the aforementioned process.
 Do these for all of the PCL references.

+## An Icon Is Required

+Before deploying to Android, it's necessary to include an icon in your plugin.
+Please visit https://github.com/Disa-im/DisaOpenSource/wiki/Creating-A-Plugin-Icon for more information.

 ## Registering Your Plugin For Deployment

 To register the Android deployment, fire up Disa.Terminal, and type: